-repeat the regressions using actual excess returns, $e^{r{t+1}^{(n)}} - e^{y_t^{(1)}}$ on the left-hand side.
+One might worry about logs versus levels; that actual excess returns are not forecastable but the regressions in Table 1 reflect $1/2\sigma^2$ terms and conditional heteroskedasticity.
+We repeated the regressions using actual excess returns, $e^{r{t+1}^{(n)}} - e^{y_t^{(1)}}$ on the left hand side.
 The coefficients are nearly identical.
-The "Level R^2 " column in Table 1B reports the R^2 from these regressions, and they are slightly higher than the R^2 for the regression in logs.
+The "Level $R^{2n}$ column in Table 1B reports the $R^2$ from these regressions, and they are slightly higher than the $R^2$ for the regression in logs.

-D. Fama-Bliss Regressions
+D. Fama-Bliss regressions

-Fama and Bliss (1987) regressed each excess return against the same maturity forward spread and provided classic evidence against the expectations hypothesis in long-term bonds.
+Fama and Bliss (1987) regressed each excess return against the same maturity forward spread, and provided classic evidence against the expectations hypothesis in long-term bonds.
 Forecasts based on yield spreads such as Campbell and Shiller (1991) behave similarly.
 Table 2 updates Fama and Bliss's regressions to include more recent data.
 The slope coefficients are all within one standard error of 1.0.
 Expected excess returns move essentially one-for-one forward spreads.
 Fama and Bliss's regressions have held up well since publication, unlike many other anomalies.

-In many respects the multiple regressions and the single-factor model in Table 1 provide stronger evidence against the expectations hypothesis than do the updated Fama-Bliss regressions in Table 2.
-Table 1 shows stronger χ^2 rejections for all maturities, and more than double Fama and Bliss's R^2 .
+The multiple regressions and the single-factor model in Table 1 provide stronger evidence against the expectations hypothesis than do the updated Fama-Bliss regressions in Table 2 in many respects.
+Table 1 shows stronger $\chi^2$ rejections for all maturities, and more than double Fama and Bliss's $R^2$ .
 The Appendix shows that the return-forecasting factor drives out Fama-Bliss spreads in multiple regressions.
 Of course, the multiple regressions also suggest the attractive idea that a single linear combination of forward rates forecasts returns of all maturities, where Fama and Bliss, and Campbell and Shiller, relate each bond's expected return to a different spread.

-E. Forecasting Stock Returns
+E. Forecasting stock returns

-We can view a stock as a long-term bond plus cash-flow risk, so any variable that forecasts bond returns should also forecast stock returns, unless a time-varying cash-flow risk premium happens exactly to oppose the time-varying interest rate risk premium.
-The slope of the term structure also forecasts stock returns, as emphasized by Fama and French (1989), and this fact is important confirmation that the bond return forecast corresponds to a risk premium and not to a bond-market fad or measurement error in bond prices.
+We can view a stock as a long-term bond plus cashflow risk, so any variable that forecasts bond returns should also forecast stock returns, unless a time-varying cashflow risk premium happens exactly to oppose the time-varying interest rate risk premium.
+The slope of the term structure also forecasts stock returns, as emphasized by Fama and French (1989), and this is important confirmation that the bond return forecast corresponds to a risk premium and not to a bond-market fad or measurement error in bond prices.

-The first row of Table 3 forecasts stock returns with the bond return forecasting factor γ^{T} f.
+The first row of Table 3 forecasts stock returns with the bond return forecasting factor $\gamma^{\top} f$ .
 The coefficient is 1.73, and statistically significant.
-The five-year bond in Table 1 has a coefficient of 1.43 on the return-forecasting factor, so the stock return corresponds to a somewhat longer duration bond, as one would expect.
-The 0.07 R^2 is less than for bond returns, but we expect a lower R^2 since stock returns are subject to cash flow shocks as well as discount rate shocks.
+The 5-year bond in Table 1 had a coefficient of 1.43 on the return-forecasting factor, so the stock return corresponds to a somewhat longer duration bond, as one would expect.
+The 0.07 $R^2$ is less than for bond returns, but we expect a lower $R^2$ since stock returns are subject to cash flow shocks as well as discount rate shocks.

-Regressions 2 to 4 remind us how the dividend yield and term spread forecast stock returns in this sample.
-The dividend yield forecasts with a 5-percent R^2 .
-The coefficient is economically large: a one-percentage-point higher dividend yield results in a 3.3-percentage-point higher return.
-The R^2 for the term spread in the third regression is only 2 percent.
-The fourth regression suggests that the term spread and dividend yield predict different components of returns, since the coefficients are unchanged in multiple regressions and the R^2 increases.
-Neither d/p nor the term spread is statistically significant in
+Regressions 2-5 remind us how the dividend yield and term spread forecast stock returns in this sample.
+The dividend yield forecasts with a 5 percent $R^2$ .
+The coefficient is economically large: a one-percentage point higher dividend yield results in a 3.3 percentage point higher return.
+The $R^2$ for the term spread in the third regression is only 2 percent.
+The fourth regression suggests that the term spread and dividend yield predict different components of returns, since the coefficients are unchanged in multiple regressions and the $R^2$ increases.
+Neither d/p nor the term spread are statistically significant in this sample.
+Studies that use longer samples find significant coefficients.